 You will have to take one or more knowledge tests, depending on what class of license and what endorsements you need.
-The CDL knowledge tests include:
+The CDL knowledge tests include: The general knowledge test, taken by all applicants.

-- The general knowledge test, taken by all applicants. - The passenger transport test, taken by all bus driver applicants. - The air brakes test, which you must take if your vehicle has air brakes, including air over hydraulic brakes. - The combination vehicles test, which is required if you want to drive combination vehicles. - The hazardous materials test, required if you want to haul hazardous materials as defined in 49 CFR 383.5.
-In order to obtain this endorsement you are also required to pass a Transportation Security Administration (TSA) background check. - The tanker test, required for any commercial motor vehicle that is designed to transport any liquid or gaseous materials within a tank or tanks having an individual rated capacity of more than 119 gallons and an aggregate capacity of 1,000 gallons or more that is either permanently or temporarily attached to the vehicle or the chassis.
-A commercial motor vehicle transporting an empty storage container tank, not designed for transportation, with a rated capacity of 1,000 gallons or more that is temporarily attached to a flatbed trailer is not considered a tank vehicle. - The doubles/triples test, required if you want to pull double or triple trailers. - The School Bus test is required if you want to drive a school bus.
+The passenger transport test, taken by all bus driver applicants.

+The air brakes test, which you must take if your vehicle has air brakes, including air over hydraulic brakes.

+The combination vehicles test, which is required if you want to drive combination vehicles.

+The hazardous materials test, required if you want to haul hazardous materials as defined in 49 CFR 383.5.
+In order to obtain this endorsement you are also required to pass a Transportation Security Administration (TSA) background check.

+The tanker test, required if you want to haul a liquid or liquid gas in a permanently mounted cargo tank rated at 119 gallons or more or a portable tank rated at 1,000 gallons or more.

+The doubles/triples test, required if you want to pull double or triple trailers.

+The school bus test, required if you want to drive a school bus.